-Why Zephyr Valves Will Not Work if There is Collateral Ventilation
+Why Endobronchial Valves Will Not Work if There is Collateral Ventilation

-Zephyr Valves work by releasing trapped air in the damaged, hyperinflated parts of the lung, preventing air from entering, and not allowing the part of the lung to re-inflate.
-When there is collateral ventilation, it makes it difficult for the Zephyr Valves to successfully keep the damaged areas from re-inflating.
+Endobronchial valves work by releasing trapped air in the damaged, hyperinflated parts of the lung, preventing air from entering, and not allowing the part of the lung to re-inflate.
+When there is collateral ventilation, it makes it difficult for the valves to successfully keep the damaged areas from re-inflating.